delbarital/hoopoe/README.md

         <li>Speed</li>
         <li>Energy</li>
     </ul>
+<li>Day of week, day of month, day of year</li>
 </ul>

 # How to use

-Currently Hoopoe supports enrichments of Pandas Dataframes and single strings.
+Currently, Hoopoe supports enrichments of Pandas Dataframes and single strings.
-For basic usage, after installation, import hoopoe and use the hoopoe enrich function as follows:<br>
+For basic usage, after installation, import Hoopoe and use the hoopoe enrich function as follows:<br>
 `hoopoe.enrich(data, source_data_name, source_data_type, target_data_type)`

 <b>data</b> - Either a string or a Pandas dataframe.<br>